niermann/holoaverage/docs/tutorial.rst

         "only_phase": false,

-Eventually, the filename of the output file must be provided by the :ref:`param-output` parameter.
+Eventually, the filename of the output file must be provided by the :ref:`param-output_name` parameter.
 The output will be always HDF5 files, the contents of these files is described in Section :ref:`sec-outputs`.

 ::